shabamichael/data_science_primer1/README.md

 # data_science_primer1
-introduction into data science using some python tools and skilss
+introduction into data science using some python tools and skills